hongxingwz/mysql-reference-doc/466-mysqlconfig-editor-mysql-configuration-utility.md

 # 4.6.6 mysql\_config\_editor - MySQL Configuration Utility
-The mysql\_config\_editor utility enables you do store authentication credentials in an encrypted login path file named **.mylogin.cnf**.
+The mysql\_config\_editor utility enables you do store authentication credentials in an encrypted login path file named **.mylogin.cnf**.The file location is the **%APPDATA%\MySQL** directory on Windows and the current user's home directory on non-Windows systems.
+The file can be read later by MySQL client programs to obtain authentication credentials for connecting to MySQL Server.

+The unencrypted format of the **.mylogin.cnf** login path file consists of option groups, similar to other option files.
+Each option group is **.mylogin.cnf** is called a "login path," which is a group that permits only certains options:host, user, password, port and socket.Think of a login path option group as a set of options that specify which MySQL server to connect to and which account to authenticate as.
+Here is an unencrypted example: